LORD-MicroStrain/MSCL/FAQs.md

 baseStation = mscl.BaseStation(tcpConnection)
 ```

-### I am using a WSDA-2000 ethernet BaseStation, but am having trouble communicating with it / Wireless Nodes.
+### I am using a WSDA-2000 ethernet BaseStation, but having trouble communicating with it / Wireless Nodes.

 Depending on your network latency, you may need to adjust the timeout for communicating with the BaseStation: